 Kahleah Copper, Women’s Basketball

 The Phoenix Mercury star and 2024 WNBA All-Star is in her first year playing in the Valley.
-She is representing Team USA for the first time as they look to keep their 32-year undefeated streak going.
+Representing Team USA for the first time, she averaged 8.2 points a game as the U.S. claimed an eighth-consecutive gold.

 Kevin Durant, Men’s Basketball